elementor/elementor-developers-docs/src/editor/default-panel.md

 ## Available Panels

-Here is a partial list of the built-in panels you can use:
+Here is a partial list of the built-in panels you can use as the default panel:

 * [Menu Panel](./menu-panel)
   * `panel/menu`